w3c/guide/process/pag.md

 The following deadlines ("must") and recommended ("should") deadlines are presented relative to the earlier of (a) the time of an exclusion within a WG, and (b) the time that a Chair of a WG requests that a PAG be convened.

-- Within 30 days: The Team must initiate discussions with the WG Chair, Team Contact and Members of the WG, as well as the patent holder, to support development of a strategy and plan for subsequent steps.
+- Within 30 days: The Team must initiate discussions with the WG Chair, Staff Contact and Members of the WG, as well as the patent holder, to support development of a strategy and plan for subsequent steps.
 Objectives of these discussions may include:

   - Ascertain the desired schedule for completing the PAG investigation in light of the WG's plans.
   - Seek clarifications regarding the intent and content of the patent(s) from the patent holder.
 See if they are willing to retract their exclusion and/or offer licensing terms consistent with the Patent Policy.
 (PAG will likely seek additional data from them later.)